Post Stroke/Brain Injury Workup

 Intuitive Colorimeter Testing

 The Intuitive Colorimeter is used to sample across the color spectrum to find specific wavelength filters (tints) that alleviate or reduce symptoms for patients.
 Research has demonstrated benefit for difficulties involving visual neurophysiology, including some types of the following: migraine, epilepsy, reading disorder, and post brain-injury symptoms.
-A routine vision evaluation for eyeglasses, eye teaming, and focusing is required to write a prescription for Intuitive Colorimeter filters.
 An intake vision evaluation for eyeglasses prescription, eye teaming, and focusing is required to write a prescription for Intuitive Colorimeter filters.
 Intuitive Colorimeter testing is included in our Visual Information Processing workup.

 Yoked Rehabilitation Prism Testing